 - Appeals must be received within 20 working days following the provision of feedback from the admissions team member supervising the application.

-- A member of the Admissions team will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
-If it is judged that there may be grounds for appeal, they will escalate the appeal to the relevant Director of Programmes for that course.
+- The Senior Admissions Manager will screen each submission in the first instance to determine if there are sufficient grounds for appeal.
+If it is judged that there may be grounds for appeal, they will escalate the appeal to the Director of Admissions and Marketing and the Director of the School.

 - If an appeal is to be heard and additional information is required, the applicant will be informed in writing and provided with an appropriate deadline by which to submit the information.